Property Crime Attorney: How Should You Respond to False Charges?

 Key Actions to Take if You Are Falsely Accused

-These actions support your legal defense and reduce the risk of critical missteps.
+These actions may support your legal defense and help you avoid some common missteps.

 • Wait for Your Lawyer Before Speaking to Police: Speaking without legal guidance can harm your case.